hkevin01/vscode-chat-continue/PROJECT_MODERNIZATION_SUMMARY.md

 # Project Modernization Summary

-## Overview
+## 🎯 Modernization Objectives Completed

-This document summarizes the comprehensive modernization of the VS Code Chat Continue automation project.
-The project has been transformed from a loosely organized collection of scripts into a professional, maintainable, and well-documented Python application.
+This document outlines the comprehensive modernization and restructuring completed for the VS Code Chat Continue automation project, transforming it into a modern, maintainable, and production-ready codebase.

-## Completed Tasks
+## ✅ Completed Modernization Tasks

 ### 🏗️ Project Structure Reorganization
 - ✅ **Root Directory Cleanup**: Moved all misplaced files from root to appropriate directories